Make smarter decisions with Large Language Models

 The workflow of the script is as follows:

-3. Extract only today’s items from it
+3. Filter only today's items.

 Runtime!

-Getting the news items
+Retrieve news items

 {